Rock opera

 A rock opera is a collection of rock music songs, especially a concept album, with lyrics that relate to a common story.
 The use of various character roles within the song lyrics is a common storytelling device.
 The success of rock opera has inspired similar works in other musical styles, such as rap opera.

-Unlike classical opera, rock operas are typically not scripted for theatrical production, like a classical oratorio, though some have been adapted as rock musicals.
+Unlike classical opera, rock operas are typically not scripted for theatrical production, similar to a classical oratorio, though some have been adapted as rock musicals.

 History

+1960s and Origins

 A number of rock artists became interested in the idea of creating a rock opera in the 1960s.
-Early use of the terms rock opera and teenage opera date from 1963, when Frank Zappa used both phrases to describe a work in progress, I Was a Teenage Malt Shop.
-Zappa can be heard discussing his rock opera in a radio program: a recording of a which is included on the album Joe's Xmasage, on the track The Uncle Frankie Show.
-Don Van Vliet was to be cast as a character named “Captain Beefheart”.
-Zappa abandoned the project in 1964 after a demo tape with a few of the songs was rejected by a record company.
-Several songs that were written for the uncompleted opera appeared on later albums (e.g. I Was a Teen-age Malt Shop on the album Mystery Disc, Status Back Baby on the album Absolutely Free).
-Zappa later wrote and produced Joe’s Garage in 1979.
+An early use of the term "opera" in the context of rock music dates from 1963, when Frank Zappa said "We're preparing the world's first rock and roll teen-age opera for [CBS]" to describe a work in progress, I Was a Teenage Malt Shop.
+Zappa can be heard discussing his opera in a radio program: a recording of which is included on the album Joe's Xmasage, on the track The Uncle Frankie Show.
+Don Van Vliet was to be cast as a character named "Captain Beefheart".
+Zappa abandoned the project in 1964 after a demo tape with a few of the songs was rejected by CBS.
+In 1967 The Mothers of Invention's second album Absolutely Free (recorded in 1966), included two "underground oratorios" Absolutely Free and The M.O.I American Pageant (with librettos available by mail order), composed, arranged, and conducted by Frank Zappa.
+Some of the songs from I Was a Teenage Malt Shop appeared in the oratorio The M.O.I.
+American Pageant (e.g. "Status Back Baby") and other songs from the uncompleted opera appeared on later albums (e.g. I Was a Teen-age Malt Shop on the album Mystery Disc and My Guitar Wants to Kill your Mama on the album Weasels Ripped My Flesh).
+In 1979, Zappa wrote and produced the rock opera Joe's Garage.